fieldtensor/code-samples/README.md

 in then split vertically, horizontally, and depth wise into 8 smaller cubes.
 Each of these smaller cubes is then split into 8 yet smaller cubes.
 These are then split again into 8 more cubes each, etc...
-Eventually the process terminates when the cubes are small enough, or they are just too many (the number of cubes increases at the extremely fast exponential rate of 8^n, where n is the number of subdivisions).
+Eventually the process terminates when the cubes are small enough, or when there are just too many.
+The number of cubes increases at the extremely fast exponential rate of 8^n, where n is the number of subdivisions, so only a few subdivisions are ever needed.

 Once the splitting geometry in the scene is assigned to each of the cubes, vertex by vertex.
 The ray tracer can then use this whole structure as a kind